-Ask anyone: they'll tell you ace-king, both suited and unsuited, is a premium Hold'em starting hand.
-So how come it's such a trouble hand for beginners?
+Ask anyone who plays poker and they'll tell you ace-king, both suited and unsuited, is a premium Hold'em starting hand.

-As with all the premium hands, the pots you play with A-K are typically going to be larger than average, forcing you to make more frequent and more difficult decisions.
+As with all premium poker hands the pots you play with AK will typically be bigger than average.
+That forces you to make more frequent and more difficult decisions.

-Before you can attempt to formulate strategy for the hand, you're going to need a firm grasp on the real strength of A-K. The best way to do that is by looking at the true equity of the hand in various scenarios.
+Before you can try to formulate a consistent strategy with AK you need a firm grasp on the real strength of AK.
+The best way to do that is by looking at the true equity of the hand in various scenarios.

 The second school of thought is to play A-K like a premium hand, raising heavily to isolate A-K against a single opponent.

 Before you go any further with one school or the other let's take a look at the statistics of A-K against both of these options.